RobyStan/TicTacToe/README.md

 - End-of-game alerts showing the winner or a draw
 - Game statistics for PvP and PvAI matches
 - Clean layout and easy-to-use interface
+- Save and load game statistics from a JSON file

 ---
 ## How to play